 About Make-A-Wish Colorado

 We are reminded of Jennifer’s smiles each time we fulfill a wish.
-Founded in 1983 as one of the nation’s first Make-A-Wish Foundation chapters, Make-A-Wish Colorado has granted more than 4,879 wishes to eligible children throughout Colorado.
-Its mission is to grant the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
-In 2015, Make-A-Wish Colorado granted 225 wishes.
+Founded in 1983 as one of the nation’s first Make-A-Wish Foundation chapters, Make-A-Wish Colorado has granted more than 5,500 wishes to eligible children throughout Colorado.
+Its mission is to create life-changing wishes for children with critical illnesses.

 Who is Eligible

-To qualify for a wish, a child must be diagnosed with a life-threatening medical condition – i.e., a progressive, degenerative or malignant condition that has placed the child’s life in jeopardy.
+To qualify for a wish, a child must be diagnosed with a critical illness – i.e., a progressive, degenerative or malignant condition that has placed the child’s life in jeopardy.
 We focus on the wish experience as being life-affirming and bringing families closer together.

 Average Cost of a Wish